Working with children, young people & families: a psychoanalytic observational approach (M7 Saturday)

 This innovative course will equip you to work therapeutically with children, young people and families.
 Completion of the academic programme and...Find out more

-If you have completed work discussion seminars during your postgrad training on Psychoanalytic observational studies (or an equivalent), this is an...Find out more
+If you have completed work discussion seminars during Psychoanalytic observational studies (M7 or M9), or you are currently undertaking...Find out more